The Tomorrow War

-The Tomorrow War is a 2021 American military science fiction action film directed by Chris McKay, written by Zach Dean, and starring Chris Pratt.
+The Tomorrow War is a 2021 American military science-fiction action film directed by Chris McKay, written by Zach Dean, and starring Chris Pratt.
 It was produced by David Ellison, Dana Goldberg, Don Granger, David S. Goyer, Jules Daly, and Adam Kolbrenner, with a supporting cast featuring Yvonne Strahovski, J. K. Simmons, Betty Gilpin, Sam Richardson, Edwin Hodge, Jasmine Mathews, Ryan Kiera Armstrong, and Keith Powers.
-It follows a mix of present-day soldiers and civilians sent into the future to fight an alien army.
+It follows a mix of present-day soldiers and civilians sent into the future to fight and stop a devastating alien swarm.

-Originally set for theatrical release by Paramount Pictures, the film's distribution rights were acquired by Amazon due to the COVID-19 pandemic, and digitally released on July 2, 2021, via Prime Video.
+Originally set for theatrical release by Paramount Pictures, the film's distribution rights were acquired by Amazon Studios due to the COVID-19 pandemic, and digitally released on July 2, 2021, via Prime Video.
 With a budget of US$200 million, the film was one of the most expensive films to debut on a streaming platform.
 The Tomorrow War received mixed reviews from critics, with praise for the concept, action sequences, and performances (particularly Pratt and Richardson), but criticism for its derivative execution.
 A sequel is in development.

 Plot

-In December 2022, biology teacher and former Green Beret Dan Forester fails to get a job at the Army Research Laboratory.
-Meanwhile, soldiers from the year 2051 interrupt the World Cup by appearing on the pitch.
-They announce that in November 2048, aliens called White Spikes appear in Russia and wipe out most humans within a span of three years.
-The world of the present-day sends their militaries into the future through the JumpLink, a rudimentary wormhole device.
-This prompts an international draft, but only around 30% survive their seven-day deployment.
-Dan eventually receives a draft notice.

-The draftees are sent forward in time to a battlefield in Miami Beach, however, due to a malfunction, they are dropped hundreds of feet in the air and most fall to their deaths, while a small group lands safely in a pool.
-Their commander then orders them to rescue nearby lab personnel before sterilizing the area.
-The draftees find that all the lab personnel are dead, but recover their research.
-Dan survives the firebombing with two fellow draftees, a scientist named Charlie and Dorian, who is on his third deployment.

-Dan awakens in a forward operating base in Puerto Plata overseen by his daughter Colonel Muri Forester.
-She tells him there is a toxin that kills male White Spikes, but not the female queens, and asks for his help in capturing a female White Spike to refine the toxin to be fatal to them.
-She also tells Dan that in the past, he became disillusioned after failing to get his research job.
-It led him to divorce his wife, Emmy.
-He subsequently died in a car crash when Muri was sixteen.